Quickstart Guide#

 Note

-If the docker run command fails due to file permission errors after downloading the AlphaFold2 model, please run the following command: (sudo) chmod -R 777 $LOCAL_NIM_CACHE.
-Then docker run the NIM.
+Downloading the AlphaFold2 model can take a very long time, up to 4-10 hours on a 100+ Mbps internet connection.
+If the docker run command fails due to file permission errors after downloading the AlphaFold2 model, run the following command: sudo chmod -R 777 $LOCAL_NIM_CACHE.
+Afterward, rerun the NIM using the docker run command.

 1. Open a new terminal, leaving the current terminal open with the launched service.